SeldonIO/seldon-core/docs-gb/models/scheduling.md

 # Model Scheduling

-Core 2 architecture is built around decoupling `Model` and `Server` CRs to allow for multi-model deployement, i.e. enabling multiple models to be loaded and served on one server replica (`Pod`).
+Core 2 architecture is built around decoupling `Model` and `Server` CRs to allow for multi-model deployment, i.e. enabling multiple models to be loaded and served on one server replica (`Pod`).
 Multi-model serving allows for more efficient use of resources, check [here](mms.md) for more information.

 This architecture requires that Core 2 handles scheduling of models onto server pods natively.
-In particular Core 2 implement different sorters and filters which are used to find the best Server that is able to host a given Model.
+In particular Core 2 implements different sorters and filters which are used to find the best Server that is able to host a given Model.
 This process we describe in the following section.

 ## Scheduling Process